inkscape/lib2geom/src/2geom/cython-bindings/report.md

 separately.
 First three orders are wrapped, and BezierCurve, with variable degree, is also wrapped.

+`hacks.h` is used to go around cython's problems with integer template parameters.

 ##`_cy_path`
 Path is wrapped here.
 Biggest problem with path was it's heavy use of iterators, which are not the same as python's iterators.
 In most of the